Welsh Corgi

 Jam packed with news, tips and advice on how to provide the best possible care for your Bow Wow or Meow!

-• Corgis were popularised by Queen Elizabeth II who has had many Corgis.
-She currently has two Corgis and two Dorgis (Corgi cross Dachshund).
+• Corgis were popularised by Queen Elizabeth II who owned many Corgis and Dorgis (Corgi cross Dachshund) over the years.

 • Stephen King, Ava Gardner, Kiefer Sutherland, Selma Blair and Kirstie Alley have all owned Corgis.

-• Even though many tailless Pembroke Corgis were that way because their tails were docked, many Pembrokes today are naturally born with no tail.
+• Many Pembrokes today are naturally born with no tail.

 • Welsh legend has it Corgis were the preferred method of travel for fairies.